hroptatyr/echse/README.md

 Open data by-product of the echse execution scheduling daemon.

 + Holidays in iCal format grouped by countries and country divisions.
++ Holidays observed by national banks grouped by currency.
 + Trading hours and expiration schedules grouped by market operators and market segment.